-However, Why AI Would Be Nothing Without Big Data reconfirms this widespread belief by stating that AI’s growth was stunted in the past mainly due to the unavailability of large data sets.
-Big Data changed all that – enabling businesses to take advantage of high-volume and high-velocity data to train AI algorithms for business-process improvements and enhanced decision making.
+However, widespread belief by stating that AI’s growth was stunted in the past mainly due to the unavailability of large data sets.
+Big data changed all that – enabling businesses to take advantage of high-volume and high-velocity data to train AI algorithms for business-process improvements and enhanced decision making.

 The Role of Data Architecture in Unleashing the Power of Artificial Intelligence

-Adapting Your Data Strategy for the Rise of Artificial Intelligence in Business suggests that well-managed Data Architectures and AI technologies are poised to drive future innovations in IT, which will bring in better opportunities for businesses through technological disruptions.
+Well-managed Data Architecture and AI technologies are poised to drive future innovations in IT, which will bring in better opportunities for businesses through technological disruptions.
 However, these trends also indicate that the businesses will need highly capable Data Science field experts, groomed in AI, predictive modeling, ML, and DL, among other skills, to drive this transformative tech leadership.

 But what kind of data infrastructure will allow that to happen?
-A well-defined and structured Data Architecture that accommodates Big Data, IoT, and AI while complying with all the applicable GDPR regulations.
-Three Impressions From Data Architecture Summit 2017 lists Data Governance as the key theme in a global environment of expanding data sources and all-engulfing AI technologies.
+A well-defined and structured Data Architecture that accommodates big data, IoT, and AI while complying with all the applicable GDPR regulations.

 Cloud: The Present and Future Savior of Enterprise Analytics

-As businesses increasingly begin to rely on data and Analytics for competing, Data Architectures are beginning to assume larger roles in the enterprise.
-In the era of Digital Businesses, the new norm for Data Architectures is a dynamic and scalable model that is, to some extent, met by Public Cloud.
-The latest Analytics requirement is to process data at the source, thus allowing AI-based Analytics across the Data Center network to the edge of the enterprise, as discussed in How to Create Cloud-Based Data Architectures.
+As businesses increasingly begin to rely on data and analytics for competing, Data Architecture is beginning to assume larger roles in the enterprise.
+In the era of digital businesses, the new norm for Data Architecture is a dynamic and scalable model that is, to some extent, met by public cloud.
+The latest analytics requirement is to process data at the source, thus allowing AI-based analytics across the data center network to the edge of the enterprise, as discussed in How to Create Cloud-Based Data Architectures

-Gartner provides the direct benefits of Cloud infrastructure in the management and delivery of data-driven, actionable intelligence.
-The Analytics Everywhere trend, which is gaining momentum, will drive the change from on-premise or hosted Analytics to the Edge Computing era, where Business Analytics will happen in real time, and much closer to the source of data.
+The direct benefits of cloud infrastructure in the management and delivery of data-driven, actionable intelligence.
+The analytics everywhere trend, which is gaining momentum, will drive the change from on-premise or hosted analytics to the edge computing era, where business analytics will happen in real time, and much closer to the source of data.